shaovoon/values_writer/README.md

 # String Formatter Writer

-This header-only library implement `std::print` with options to write to console, debug, file and syslog.
+C++11 header-only library implement `std::print` with options to write to console, debug, file and syslog.
+Only ASCII string and basic types are supported.
 This is the console example.

 ```Cpp
 #include "values_writer.h"